rht-labs/enablement-docs/4-an-enslaved-hope/README.md

  - Use a WAIT to allow for manual input to appove the promotion

 Jenkins e2e extension (blue/green)
- - Add a step in the pipeline to only deploy to the `test` environment if the e2e tests have run successfully against which ever environemnt (blue or green) is not deployed.
+ - Add a step in the pipeline to only deploy to the `test` environment if the e2e tests have run successfully against which ever environment (blue or green) is not deployed.

 ## Additional Reading
 > List of links or other reading that might be of use / reference for the exercise